banjopickin/women_workforce/report.md

 ### Clustering Feature Contribution Matrix

-To further classify employed and unemployed women, more studies are needed on feature contribution matrix.
 We need to find out common contribution paths within each target label.
 Using Kmeans to cluster feature contribution matrix is a reasonable approach.
 However, the matrix has 40 columns, so before clustering, PCA is necessary for dimension reduction.

 ![figure 6 pca](imgs/figure6_pca.png)